Text2Syntax-edu/python-crash-course-journey/README.md

-# 📘 Chapter 2: Variables and Simple Data Types
+# 📘  Variables and Simple Data Types

 ## 🚀 What I Learned
 - How variables work in Python